 DEXA scans do not require any preparation.
 The patient will lie on an examination table while an x-ray scans different areas of the body.
 The process is painless and only takes about ten minutes to complete.

 In the majority of cases, the patient’s bone density will be compared to that of an average healthy young adult.
 The result of this comparison is called a T-score.
 This will help the doctor determine if the bones are normal (T-score between +1 and -1), have lower than average mass (T-score between -1.1 and -2.4,) or Osteoporosis (T-score of -2.5 or less).

 Because of the exposure to radiation, DEXA scans should be completed a maximum of once every two years.
 Even with high-risk patients receiving treatment, doctors will monitor bone health in other ways.

 The main goal of treatment will be to prevent fractures and breaks.
-In addition to recommending a proper diet rich in calcium, a doctor may prescribe medication.
+In addition to recommending a proper diet rich in calcium, an OBGYN may prescribe medication.
 The following is not a list of all medication options, but simply the most commonly used:

 - Bisphosphonates: This type of medication slows cell activity that is responsible for bone loss.
 Bisphosphonates are intended to maintain or even increase bone density.

 - Parathyroid Hormone: This option is for postmenopausal women who are at high risk for fracture.